HWS Short-Term J-Term Faculty-Led Program

 I. PROGRAM DESCRIPTION

 Cuba is the largest island in the Caribbean and home to a population of over 11 million people.
-It has a tropical climate with an average temperature of approximately 79°F in May.
-The culture of Cuba is vast, diverse, and full of art, history and natural wonders.
-Students will take a course with the program director and will live in Havana, a city that offers its visitors a charming blend of old traditions and modern living: old vintage cars, a relaxed atmosphere, a historic center that is a UNESCO World Heritage site, life along the Malecón, African and European influences, traditional dance and music, and a unique culinary style.
+Located just 90 miles from Florida, the country has maintained a unique relationship with the US, both before and particularly after the 1959 Revolution that brought Fidel Castro to power.
+Students will take a course with the program director and will be based in Havana, a city that offers its visitors a charming blend of old traditions and modern living: old vintage cars, a relaxed atmosphere, a historic center that is a UNESCO World Heritage site, life along the Malecón, a diverse culture with African and European influences, traditional dance and music, and a unique culinary style.
 Excursions to Trinidad, Bay of Pigs, and Las Terrazas will enhance the students’ academic experience of this cultural immersion program.

 This course will trace and explore the evolution of Cuban society from the revolution of 1959 to the present.
 Drawing upon historical documents, literature, print media, films and music, the course will examine the impact of the revolution on Cuban society, as well as on the contemporary history of Latin America and the United States.
 In many ways Cuba has been an experimental society since the revolution.
-The theory and practice of socialist thought and its effect on the welfare of the Cuban nation will be examined through a variety of lenses, including those of class, race, gender, religion and sexuality.
+The theory and practice of socialist thought and its effect on the welfare of Cuban society will be examined through a variety of lenses, including those of class, race, gender, religion and sexuality.

 Themes and Focus of the Course: